enocksson/Job-Market-Paper/README.md

 ## Final Comments

-Running the file `full.sh` will compile all results found in the paper.
+Running the file `full.sh` will compile all results found in Section 6 of the paper.